david

 Luettich22@gatech.edu

-Lynnae is a 5th year Ph.D. candidate in the school of civil and environmental engineering with a focus on geo-environmental engineering.
+Lynnae is a 6th-year Ph.D. candidate in the school of civil and environmental engineering with a focus on geo-environmental engineering.
 Her research consists of discovering optimal designs for urban stormwater mitigation and management techniques through field and laboratory experiments.
 Lynnae's experience in teaching began during her undergraduate career at the University of Maine where she was a teaching assistant for an introductory geotechnical course.
 She has now served as a teaching assistant for a similar introductory geotechnical course taught at Georgia Tech.
 In this role, Lynnae has designed her own set of At-Home Lab Experiments, where students can engage in a similar course virtually when necessary.
-She is also working on the tech-to-teaching program and will complete it in Spring of 2022.
-As a Graduate Teaching Fellow, Lynnae plans to create a "virtual bank" of videos that demonstrate civil engineering lab experiments that a TA would need to know.
+She was named the Institute-Wide Online TA for the year 2021.
+As a Graduate Teaching Fellow, Lynnae has been helping with a program titled Teaching with Technology, to help instructors learn new technologies and the benefits of using them in the classroom.

 Jelly Vanderwoude